-A4.38 Sections 4 and 5 of FRS 102 require entities to apply one of the profit and loss account and balance sheet formats set out in the Regulations and LLP Regulations, when preparing their statement of comprehensive income (single-statement approach) or income statement (two-statement approach) and statement of financial position, respectively.
+A4.38 Sections 1A, 4 and 5 of FRS 102 require entities to apply one of the profit and loss account and balance sheet formats set out in the Small Companies Regulations, the Regulations, the Small LLP Regulations and the LLP Regulations, when preparing their statement of comprehensive income (single-statement approach) or income statement (two-statement approach) and statement of financial position, respectively.
+The General Rules preceding The Required Formats for Accounts include certain flexibilities for companies (but not LLPs at present), this includes permitting adaptation of the formats, providing the adapted presentation is equivalent to that set out in the formats and that it is consistent with generally accepted accounting practice.
+For entities within its scope FRS 102 sets out a framework for the information to be presented by those entities choosing to adapt the formats.